orchidas/VAIAWorkshop25Public/README.md

 	- The default branch name is `main`.
 We recommend you create your own branch with `git checkout -b <your branch name>`.
 - We will release the solutions to the assignments daily.
 To keep up with those, configure git to sync your fork with the original repository.
 	- First add the original repository as upstream, `git remote add upstream https://github.com/orchidas/VAIAWorkshop25Public.git`
 	- Now you can do daily pulls with `git pull upstream main`.
 This will pull the latest solutions into your `main` branch.
-DO NOT push to the upstream main branch.
-	- To merge upstream `main` with your branch, pull the main branch checkout your branch and write `git merge main`.
+	- To merge upstream `main` with your branch, pull the main branch, checkout your branch, and run `git merge main`.
 You will have to fix merge conflicts manually.
 We recommend doing this only if you are comfortable with git.